 Business matchmaking is best done with the support of a software tool.
 One that highly automates the process and easily integrates business matchmaking into the workflow of an event.
 Therefore, it is ideal when the tool also has all other necessary features to manage your entire physical, virtual or hybrid event.

 If you break down how the business matchmaking process works, you end up with four steps:

 - Registration and profile set up

 - Prearrange and communicate

 1. Registration and profile set up

-b2b matchmaking starts when participants register online by filling out the events registration form.
+b2b matchmaking starts when participants register online by filling out the event registration form.

-The participant information and cooperation profiles are the cornerstone of the business matchmaking itself.
+The participant profile and the marketplace entry are the cornerstone of business matchmaking.